 Although online therapy has been around for a while, many people still have no idea what it is or how it works; particularly as it relates to dealing with mental health issues with the help of a licensed therapist.
 Also, the people who do know what online therapy is tend to think it is not as effective as traditional face-to-face therapy or counseling, thus failing to realize that features like unlimited text chat, video chat, and phone sessions help many people reach their desired goals which scheduling the best suits their needs.
 The latter is one of the primary reasons that we continue to see an increase of people interested in using their internet connect to to a licensed professional therapist online.

 The History of Online Therapy

-In 1994, the Samaritans, another online volunteer group, started a crisis center.
+In 1994, the Samaritans, another online volunteer group, started a crisis center; website listed here.
 They are still around today and have 68 branches all over the world.
-Today, there are four basic types of online therapy: E-therapy, mental health advice sites, adjunct services, and telepsychiatry.
-BetterHelp.com offers online therapy, at an affordable price, and you do not even have to leave your house.
-You do not even have to get dressed!
+Today, there are four basic types of online therapy: E-therapy, mental health advice sites, adjunct services, and telepsychiatry; all of which may or may not be considered "therapy"... it really depends on who you ask.

 Is Free Online Therapy Really Free?

 So, what about free online therapy?
-How could it really be helpful if it is free?
-As previously mentioned, many counseling websites were free in the beginning, and some still are.
+How could it really be helpful therapy if it is free?
+As previously mentioned, many counseling & therapy websites were free in the beginning, and some still are.
 Of course, there are many who are not and some that are more expensive than others.
 In all honesty, the price of the therapy is not an indicator of how effective it is.
-In other words, just like anything else, just because something is expensive does not make it any better than something that is free; particularly as it relates to the platforms that are unable to guarantee that a licensed therapist will be available to help... but we don't have that problem with our services here at BetterHelp.com.
+In other words, just like anything else, just because something is expensive does not make it any better than something that is free; particularly as it relates to the online therapy platforms that are unable to guarantee that a licensed therapist will be available to help... but we don't have that problem with our services here at BetterHelp.com.

 Free Online Chat Rooms vs. Free Online Therapy

 While you have the freedom to say and do whatever you like, so does everyone else and there is usually no censorship, so you never know what is going to happen.
 However, with free online therapy, you are talking to a professional therapist or counselor who is trained in the issue you want to discuss in your real therapy session.
 So, for example, if you are depressed, you will talk to a therapist or counselor who specializes in depression.
 They are there for you and only you, but they do not give advice lightly and usually prefer to give guidance rather than solutions.
 They do give you tips and help guide you to the path that will help you heal the way you need to.